 Where It All Began

-On October 1, 1972, ground broke on this 400-acre amusement park and was developed through a joint venture between Taft Broadcasting Co. and the Kroger Co. (known as Family Leisure Centers, Inc.).
-Kings Dominion's name is derived from the name of its sister park, Kings Island (which opened in 1972 in Cincinnati, OH), and the nickname for the state of Virginia, "Old Dominion."
+On October 1, 1972, developers broke ground on the 400-acre amusement park.
+They named it Kings Dominion after its sister park, Kings Island, which opened in 1972 in Cincinnati, Ohio, and the nickname for Virginia, “Old Dominion.”

 Kings Dominion's first General Manager